 - Other duties as assigned by the Director of Campus Activities

-The Communications Director supervises the Media Coordinator, Marketing Coordinator, and Membership and Development Coordinator.
+The Communications Director supervises the Digital Media Coordinators and Print Media/Graphic Coordinators.
+The position

 by serving as the main liaison to campus media outlets, including the McKendree Review,

 McKendree Radio, and the University Communications Office.
-Creativity, good time
+The Student Director for

-management, and planning skills are a must for this position as advertising should
+good time management, and planning skills are a must for this position as advertising

-The director is responsible for effectively using the Communications Committee (coordinators and staff artists) to ensure that CAB and our programs are promoted as completely as possible.
-Making use of new and innovative ideas including posters, flyers, banners, sidewalk chalk, campus email, promotional materials/giveaways, social networking websites, etc., are expected.
+The director is responsible for effectively using the Communications Committee to ensure that CAB and our programs are promoted as completely as possible.
+Making use of new and innovative ideas including posters, flyers, banners, sidewalk chalk, campus email, social networking websites, etc., are expected.

 - Assist with primary coverage at CAB events